ruricolist/serapeum/REFERENCE.md

 `defconstructor` (this is Lisp, I can't stop you), it's a bad idea.
-In particular, on Lisps which support it, a type defined with `defconstructor` is declared to be frozen (sealed), so your new subtype may not be recognized in type tests.
+In particular, on Lisps which support it, a type defined with `defconstructor` is declared to be frozen (sealed), so your new subtype may not be recognized in type tests that have already been compiled.

 Because `defconstructor` is implemented on top of `defstruct-read-only`, it shares the limitations of